Blueshoe/website/content/blog/local-kubernetes-development.md

 ```
 :::
 :::globalParagraph
 Here we have created a cluster called **buzzword-counter** and, amongst other things, have mapped the local port 8080 on the cluster’s internal port 80 so that we can access our cluster in the web browser via port 8080.
 Additionally we mapped port 31820, which we later need for Gefyra.
-We also enable local Docker images to be deployed in the cluster using the flag **--registry-create**, which creates a [local registry](https://docs.docker.com/registry/){.bs-link-blue} named _k3d-buzzword-counter-registry_.
+We also enable local Docker images to be deployed in the cluster using the flag **--registry-create**, which creates a <a href="https://docs.docker.com/registry/" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">local registry</a> named _k3d-buzzword-counter-registry_.
 We need an entry in our **/etc/hosts** file for the local registry:
 :::
 :::BlogCode{.mb-5}
 ```docker